That’s a very nice BMW you have over there.

 The most important factor in pushing this discourse change was the economic field.
 Somewhere in the last two decades, the main players in this field have changed their strategy.
 Instead of combating the global change story, they have adopted it.
 Nowadays, you see commercials for green cars, green computers and even green washing detergents.
 Green has become, amongst others, a sales strategy.

 SmallTalk is an installation about the growing communication about the global warming issue.
 Using 8 glasses, which he transformed into speakers, Stijn Demeulenaere created a cocktail party.
 Stijn evokes the adoption of the global warming storyline by popular culture by having a small get together.
 Quotes of people talking about climate change are being played through the glasses.
 You can hear scientists, commercials, politicians, superstars and ordinary people.
-The quotes are looped, but every time a quote is repeated, it looses power.
+Using Luciers "I'm sitting in a room" - method, the quotes are looped, and every time a quote is repeated, it looses power.
 With every repetition you can hear less of the voice, and more of the resonant frequency of the glass.
 The result is an emerging communication field, drowning out the original opinions about climate change.
 The global warming story has become self aware, an entity in itself.
 The motivation for participating in that story sometimes has become unclear, and we are compelled to wonder where our own voice lies between the resonant frequencies of the global communication field.

 SmallTalk was created thanks to the gracious help of: Aernoudt Jacobs, Els Viaene,, , and Wim Hambrouck.
 Speakerglasses were built with the help of .